General Campus Information

 information section, please contact the Financial Aid & Scholarships Office

 estimated cost of attending the university for one academic year.
 This amount includes the following:

-Direct Costs: Expenses the student/family pays to the college.
+Direct Costs: Expenses the student/family pays to the university

 - Tuition – Charges assessed for

 Indirect Costs: Expenses incurred as a result of attendance that